uxrocket/uxrocket.select/README.md

 Property 			 | Default			| Description
 -------------------- | ---------------- | --------
 wrapper              | null             | Wrapper class for your theme.
 Wrapper is the parent element which wraps both original select and uxrSelect's selection item.
-Plugin also adds `uxr-select-wrap` for internal usage. current              | null             | Selection class for your theme.
+Plugin also adds `uxr-select-wrap` for internal usage. opened               | null             | Open indicator class for your theme.
+Added to wrapper.
+Plugin also adds `uxr-select-opened` for internal usage. current              | null             | Selection class for your theme.
 It is the element where the selected option is showed.
 Plugin also adds `uxr-select-selection` for internal usage. arrow                | null             | Arrow class for your theme.
 It is the part where select triangle shown.
 Plugin also adds `uxr-select-arrow` for internal usage. list                 | null             | Unordered option list class for your theme.
 Plugin also adds `uxr-select-list` for internal usage.